chrisgrieser/nvim-puppeteer/README.md

 use { "chrisgrieser/nvim-puppeteer" }
 ```

 There is no `.setup()` call.
-The plugin already automatically loads as little as
+The plugin already automatically lazy-loads itself
-possible.
+(and is very lightweight to begin with).

 You can disable `nvim-puppeteer` only for specific filetypes via:

 ```lua
 vim.g.puppeteer_disable_filetypes = { "python", "astro" }
 ```